pitzzahh/school-codes/src/main/java/constitution/ARTICLE_XIV.md

 </h4>

 <h4>
-&emsp; • integrated system of education relevant to the needs of the people and the society
+&emsp; • Integrated system of education relevant to the needs of the people and the society
 </h4>

 <h4>
-&emsp; • establish and maintain free public education in
+&emsp; • Establish and maintain free public education in
     elementary and high school levels (elementary education)
 </h4>

 <h4>
-&emsp; • establish and maintain systems of scholarship grants.
+&emsp; • Establish and maintain systems of scholarship grants.
 </h4>

 <h4>